 BC, DE, HL and flags corrupt.
+All other registers preserved.

 The position to test is given in user coordinates. i.e. Relative to the user origin.

 This routine calls the GRA TEST indirection to test the point.
 In its turn GRA TEST calls the SCR READ indirection to test the pixel (if it is in the window).